This piece of mine first appeared on Stoner’s Journal:

-Look at the first scenario.
 My accent could be described as droll, charming, different, or interesting.
-Or, it could be a signal of A. a general stupidity and/or ineptitude, or B. an inability to adapt and make myself more socially acceptable and, therefore, palatable to your Western sensibilities.
+Or, it could be a signal of A. a general stupidity and/or ineptitude, or B. an inability to adapt and make myself more socially acceptable and, therefore, palatable to your sensibilities.
 Let’s talk about A. The incongruity of this will not escape you: I teach GRE test prep at an university.
 My vocabulary, factually-speaking, is probably far wider than that of most “native” speakers.
 I have no issues comprehending or speaking English.
 Yet, as soon as I open my mouth, I am waging a tacit battle against so many assumptions: that I am somehow intellectually-deficient, that I am only here to visit for a short while and couldn’t possibly live here, that I just got here, and am soon to return “home.”
-At the very least, it forces me to engage–to make excuses, to explain, to expound, to prove, to dispel, to educate, to elucidate, to open hearts and minds…that’s a lot for a girl to do.
+At the very least, it forces me to engage–to make excuses, to explain, to expound, to prove, to dispel, to educate, to elucidate, to open hearts and minds.
 Casual banter becomes…well, not quite so casual.

 I can’t be languid about my linguistics; I don’t get to be detached from my discourse.

 I sometimes wonder how the people who say, “But your accent is SO strong,” expect me to respond.
 I am not sure there is a retort to this.
 Is there?
 “Ehm, I am sorry, I guess…”